-You may have heard about a 4G signal booster (also heard them called 4G Repeaters or Range Extenders, 4G Antenna Boosters) which if used correctly can improve the mobile phone 4G signal indoors.
+You may have heard about a 4G signal booster for mobile phone reception (also hear them called 4G Repeaters or Range Extenders, 4G Antenna Boosters) which if used correctly can boost the 4G mobile phone signal indoors.
 But what do they do?
-Is a 4G signal booster going to be an effective means of solving the challenges you may be facing?
+Is a 4G signal booster going to be an effective means of solving the mobile phone reception challenges you may be facing?
 What are the limitations?

 Are 4G Signal Boosters Legal?

-Specific 4G signal boosters have now become sophisticated than their legacy predecessors allowing the Telstra, Optus and Vodafone to approve the use of a limited range of products available to the public although proper deployment and engineering is still key to getting a successful outcome.
-Whilst there is plenty of illegal 4G repeaters available for sale online, many of which are very hard to configure, their use is not permitted, the use of approved operator hardware only is permissable.
+Approved 4G signal boosters have now become sophisticated than their legacy predecessors allowing the Telstra, Optus and Vodafone to approve the use of a limited range of products available to the public although proper deployment and engineering is still key to getting a successful outcome.
+However, there are still plenty of illegal 4G repeaters available for sale online, many of which are very hard to configure, not effective, impact the neighbouring network and above all else are highly illegal..
 Beware of cheap repeaters online from generic stores, not only do they rarely work, but you are very likely to get a knock on your door with a serious fine.

 How does a 4G Signal Booster work?